Miras-03/ObjectClicker/README.md

 * Random objects are tossed into the air on intervals
 * Objects are given random speed, position, and torque
 * If you click on an object, it is destroyed
+* The player’s score is tracked and displayed by the score text when hit a target
+* There are particle explosions when the player gets an object